l-Log-l/SimpleChat/README.md

 - Global, world and local chat (you can turn it off)
 - Color chat (you can turn it off)
 - Reloading the configuration with the command
+- Command to clear chat history
+- Command or text that suggests when you click on the player's name.

 ## Configuration
 The configuration is located in `<game or server directory>/config/simplechat.json`.